manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 		JVMD Engine is Up
 		```

-		> **Note**: Before starting OMS server, ensure that the repo database (*19c*) is up and running.
+		> **Note**: Before starting OMS server, ensure that the repo database (for example, *19c*) is up and running.
 If the repo is closed, then OMS will not start.

 	<ins>Check OMS details</ins> -

-	1. From middleware home, run this command.
+	1. From OMS home, run this command.

 		```
 		$ <copy>./emctl status oms -details</copy>